Have you ever had a Whole of Life policy with Hambro?

 - Hambro did not tell the customer that they had to have a 10 year review face to face by the advisor.

-- Customers were not told by Hambro that if the savings element of the Life Cover is under-performing then they either have to increase their premiums or reduce their Life Cover.
+- Customers were not advised by Hambro that if the savings element of the Life Cover is under-performing then they either have to increase their premiums or reduce their Life Cover.